BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 }
 ```

-We open the access token associated with the current process using OpenProcessToken.
+We begin by opening the access token associated with the current process using OpenProcessToken.

-We first call GetTokenInformation with a NULL buffer to determine the required buffer size (dwSize).
-Then, we allocate memory for the token information structure based on this size.
+Initially, we call GetTokenInformation with a NULL buffer to determine the necessary buffer size (dwSize).
+Next, we allocate memory for the token information structure based on this size.

-We call GetTokenInformation again to retrieve the token groups information.
+Subsequently, we call GetTokenInformation again to retrieve the token groups information.

-We iterate through the token groups and use LookupAccountSidW to convert the group's SID to a human-readable name and display it.
+Finally, we iterate through the token groups, using LookupAccountSidW to convert each group's SID into a human-readable name and display it.

 ## AdjustTokenPrivileges

-The AdjustTokenPrivileges API in C++ is used to enable or disable privileges in an access token.
-It is commonly used in cybersecurity and penetration testing scenarios when you need to adjust privileges to perform specific actions with elevated permissions.
-Here's an example of how to use AdjustTokenPrivileges to enable a privilege for the current process:
+The AdjustTokenPrivileges API in C++ is utilized to enable or disable privileges in an access token.
+It is often employed in cybersecurity and penetration testing contexts when it is necessary to adjust privileges to execute specific actions with elevated permissions.
+Here’s an example of using AdjustTokenPrivileges to enable a privilege for the current process:

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/securitybaseapi/nf-securitybaseapi-adjusttokenprivileges)